Erik Paulsen: LGBT rights

-In 2010 Paulsen voted against a bill repealing the U.S. military's "don't ask, don't tell" policy.
-In 2017 he voted for an amendment that would have defunded transition-related healthcare for transgender soldiers in the military.
+In 2010, Paulsen voted against a bill repealing the U.S. military's "don't ask, don't tell" policy.
+In 2017, he voted for an amendment that would have defunded transition-related healthcare for transgender soldiers in the military.

 Guns

 From 2007 through 2018 Paulsen received $21,150 in campaign contributions from the NRA Political Victory Fund (NRA), which gave him an "A" rating.
-As of June 2016 he had voted 13 times against bringing gun safety bills to the House floor.
+As of June 2016, he had voted 13 times against bringing gun-safety bills to the House floor.

-In February 2018 Paulsen said he would support a ban on bump stocks, strengthened background checks, a lifting of the ban on federal research for gun violence, and gun violence restraining orders.
+In February 2018, Paulsen said that he would support a ban on bump stocks, strengthened background checks, a lifting of the ban on federal research for gun violence, and gun violence restraining orders.

-In May 2018 Paulsen co-sponsored the Jake Laird Act, which provides grants to encourage states to adopt gun violence restraining order laws.
-Gun violence restraining orders enable local law enforcement to seize and retain firearms from people who are determined to be an imminent danger to themselves or others.
+In May 2018, Paulsen co-sponsored the Jake Laird Act, which provides grants to encourage states to adopt gun-violence restraining-order laws.
+Gun-violence restraining orders enable local law enforcement to seize and retain firearms from people who are determined to be an imminent danger to themselves or others.

-In December 2017 Paulsen voted for the Concealed Carry Reciprocity Act of 2017, which allows people with a concealed carry permit in one state to legally travel with hidden guns to any other state.
+In December 2017, Paulsen voted for the Concealed Carry Reciprocity Act of 2017, which allows people with a concealed carry permit in one state to legally travel with hidden guns to any other state.